 Something as simple as packaging also contributes to environmental issues.
 Packing materials such as plastic and paper are often overused (for marketing purposes) and wasteful.
 The materials, energy, and resources used in packaging these products also cause their share of global pollution.
 When the purchases you make are from your family or local second-hand stores, you do not need to use packaging.
 This makes purchasing used items a more sustainable option.

-Buying from family, local resellers, and previous owners help support the local economy.
+Buying from family, local resellers, and previous owners helps support the local economy.
 Some families support good causes, and when you buy their goods, you, in turn, support these causes.

 Choosing to buy nothing new is a positive and fun way to bring some creativity into your life.
 Along the way, you’ll be sure to learn how to clean up, reuse, and repurpose items to suit your needs.
 If possible, involve those around you in the challenge.